Insurance Entitlement

 ACC Entitlements

 ACC is New Zealand's no-fault injury compensation scheme.
 Most NZ residents know it covers road accidents and workplace injuries, but it also covers sports injuries, household accidents, noise-induced hearing loss, and mental injury from specific traumatic events.
-There's no income test and no time limit on new claims — under-claiming is the biggest problem.
+There's no income test — under-claiming is the biggest problem.
+Lodge promptly: most claims should be made within 12 months of the injury, though late claims can be accepted.

 What is this?